edge-servers/immunity-docs/developer/google-summer-of-code.rst

 ~~~~~~~~~~~~~

 - Are you interested in continuing to collaborate with
-  OpenWISP after the GSoC ends?
+  Immunity after the GSoC ends?
 - Will you help maintain your implementation for a while?
 - If we get new business opportunities to build new features, are
   you interested in occasional freelance paid work?